Geschichtenset für Muslime

 Conversion paths of Muslims

-In his doctoral thesis "Simple and complex at the same time: conversion processes and their assessment" („Einfach und komplex zugleich: Konversionsprozesse und ihre Beurteilung“) Reinhold Strähler has described four fascinating ways in which Muslims find Jesus.
-When you tell stories to Muslims, you also have a goal in mind.
+In his doctoral thesis Coming to Faith in Christ: Case studies of Muslims in Kenya Reinhold Strähler has described four fascinating ways how Muslims find Jesus (Dissertation for download).
+If you tell stories to Muslims, as in this case, then you also have a goal in mind.
 That's why I think it's important to think about how Muslims, for example, can find Jesus and which stories fit in with this.

 I have quoted the four ways here.